astropy/astropy/docs/development/workflow/get_devel_version.rst

     pytest

 This is another good time to get some coffee or tea.
-The number of test is large.
+The number of tests is large.
 When the test are done running you will see a message something like this::